RaijmakersH/az900-labs/Instructions/Walkthroughs/10-Create a VM with PowerShell.md

     ![Screenshot of Azure Portal Azure Cloud Shell icon.](../images/1002.png)

-3. If you have previously used the Cloud Shell skip ahead to Step 6.
+3. If you have previously used the Cloud Shell, proceed to the next task.

 4. When prompted to select either **Bash** or **PowerShell**, select **PowerShell**.